University of Illinois Saves

 Earn a Digital Badge

-The University recently launched the Financial Literacy Badges Program, where you can earn recognition for establishing positive financial behaviors.
+The University launched the Financial Literacy Badges Program, from which you can earn recognition for establishing positive financial behaviors.
 Setting a savings goal is one step towards the Savings Badge.
 Learn more about how to earn this badge and others by visiting the website.

 Recent Blog Entries View all »